Dishwasher Drain Components: Parts Guide (2026)

 The air gap (where installed)

 The air gap is a small chrome or plastic fitting on the countertop or sink deck that provides a physical break in the drain line, preventing backflow.
-It’s required by plumbing code in California and a handful of other states; most other states allow a high-loop alternative.
+It’s required by plumbing code in California and a handful of other states.
+Most other states allow a high-loop alternative.

 Air gaps clog at the top cap (usually from debris or mineral buildup) and overflow onto the countertop when they do.
 Cleaning takes 5 minutes with a bottle brush.
 The number-one cause of air gap overflow is forgetting to remove the knockout plug from a new garbage disposal: the plug blocks the downstream port, water backs up, and overflows the air gap instead of draining to the disposal.